brhoades/selenium_wrapper/doc/source/sw_wrapper.rst

 The initial settings wizard allows configuration and validation of settings before running.
 Each option has a respective options directive seen in :ref:`options-directives` including the option to disable the initial settings wizard entirely.
+To select an option enter the letter to the left of the label and then hit enter.
+Any entered text or numbers will be converted to the required type (for example, for the port an integer) upon hitting enter.
+To restore an option to its default, remove all text from the field and hit enter.
+When complete, hit enter with no selection and your settings will be validated.
+If there are no issues with your settings, the script will begin.

 ^^^^^^^^^^^^
 Run Settings